Code-Institute-Submissions/GMontaque-hangman-game/README.md

 **Alphabet letters**

-- When the page loads a function is called with prints all 26 letters
+- When the page loads a function is called which prints all 26 letters to the screen
 - These are the letters that the user will click to start the game
-- When a user clicks a letter they will see that it changes colour and is disabled to visual show the user the letters that they have left to guess
+- When a user clicks a letter they will see that it changes colour and is disabled to visually show the user the letters they have left to guess
 - An added feature is that the user can click a letter key on their keyboard and this will always work and the game will run

 ![Alphabet letters](assets/img/alphabet-letters.PNG)